Tag: Landscapes

 The photos were taken in colour and can be found on my 500px page (opens in a new tab).
 I felt that a Black and white Statue of Liberty was more imposing and a better fit with the idea I had.

-You can buy these direct from my online store in the menu above.
+You can buy these direct from my online store or check it out at the link below

 Buy this Statue of Liberty image here